iansltx/raphple/readme.md

 # Raphple

-A mobile phone based online raffle system using PHP, MySQL, Slim Framework and Twilio or Nexmo.
+A mobile phone based online raffle system using PHP, MySQL, Slim Framework and Twilio, Nexmo, or SignalWire.
 You can see a live implementation (using Twilio) as http://raphple.com.

 ## Setup (non-Docker)

-1. Set up an SMS provider account (Twilio or Nexmo) and point it to the appropriate webhook, or use a dummy account.
+1. Set up an SMS provider account and point it to the appropriate webhook, or use a dummy account.
 See Setup (SMS) for more details.
 2. Download Composer and install dependencies.
 3. Set your document root to /public, with index.php as the default script.